ClearData SaaS platform helps track patient data in public clouds

 ON THE RECORD

-“We’ve come a long way since healthcare was at odds with the public cloud, Matt Ferrari, chief technology officer at ClearData, said in a statement.
+“We’ve come a long way since healthcare was at odds with the public cloud, Matt Ferrari, Co-Founder & Former CTO at ClearData, said in a statement.
 “However, the ability to track sensitive data as it moves from point A to Z was missing from the narrative and represented a huge vulnerability for healthcare organizations."

 “Today, if you routinely process tens of thousands of patient records through your application, you would have to notify all those patients of a suspected breach when, in reality, only 200 records may have been impacted," he explained.
 "ClearDATA Locate can dramatically change the outcome for healthcare organizations and patients."